artsy/artsy.github.io/_posts/2019-11-14-diagnosing-our-radiation-problems.markdown

 [an innocuous function of a dependency](https://github.com/thoughtbot/griddler/blob/ff2ad16949bf5190f93df1a3e83eb0192f136c6d/app/controllers/griddler/emails_controller.rb#L4-L10), the open source library [Griddler](https://github.com/thoughtbot/griddler).

-Artsy uses Griddler to parse emails that we receive from [SendGrid](https://sendgrid.com).
+Artsy uses Griddler to parse and sanitize emails that we receive from [SendGrid](https://sendgrid.com).
 Griddler contained the problematic code, which was responsible for parsing email responses from threaded replies.
 So if an email body received by Radiation looks like this:

 ```
 This is the most recent reply in this email conversation.